-Beginning in the 2020-21 school year, schools participating in the College Board’s Pre-AP Program must go through a process called the Pre-AP Course Audit.
+Schools participating in the College Board Pre-AP Program must go through a process called the Pre-AP Course Audit.
 The Pre-AP Course Audit ensures that each Pre-AP course meets specific requirements to receive an official Pre-AP course designation.

 The Pre-AP Course Audit is intended to:

 - Give Pre-AP teachers and coordinators clear guidelines on curricular, resource, and implementation requirements that each Pre-AP course must meet in order to receive a Pre-AP course designation.

 - Give colleges and universities confidence that Pre-AP courses are designed to meet the same criteria across all schools.

 Each individual school has the opportunity to develop curriculum for courses labeled “Pre-AP.”
 We provide Pre-AP teachers with course frameworks developed in partnership with secondary school and college faculty nationwide to define expectations to which they should align their course design, as well as required learning checkpoints that they must administer throughout the year.
 While we provide sample instructional resources that teachers may use with their students, we don’t mandate their use for Pre-AP courses.

 Participation in the Pre-AP Course Audit process is required for teachers to access Pre-AP Classroom, which includes access to the required professional learning and sample instructional materials, as well as the digital learning checkpoints they are required to administer.